AlexOsokin97/About_DataScience/README.md

 ### Step 2: Statistics
 Having basic knowledge in statistics you can easily know how to work with different types of data, how to plot and visualize different types of data, calculate correlation and covariance correlation and covariance and make data driven decisions
 #### Sources:
-Highly recommend this [course](https://www.udemy.com/course/statistics-for-data-science-and-business-analysis/) on udemy also this youtube [channel](https://www.youtube.com/channel/UCG32MfGLit1pcqCRXyy9cAg)
+Highly recommend this [course](https://www.udemy.com/course/statistics-for-data-science-and-business-analysis/) on udemy and also this youtube [channel](https://www.youtube.com/channel/UCG32MfGLit1pcqCRXyy9cAg)

 ### Step 3: Learn data analysis, manipulation, and visualization